i-kiran/i-kiran.github.io/personal.md

 </div>

 <div class="context">
 This poem was written during a period of intense transition in my master’s, when much of my life felt like a continuous test of endurance.
 I was trying to meet expectations, to excel, to become someone the world would recognize.
-Research was new then, and initially it felt expansive—driven by curiosity and creation.

 Over time, however, that sense of openness began to narrow.
 The more I tried to become what was expected of me, the more mechanical I felt.
 Decisions no longer felt like my own.
 The ease with which I once connected to people, to empathy, to small moments of warmth, started to fade.

 *Losing Myself* emerged not as a lament, but as recognition.
 It was my way of naming what felt like it was slipping away, and quietly insisting on the possibility of returning to it.
 </div>